-After a few hours of baking in the hot sun, spending hours on your feet, spending an insane amount of money, and pushing past thousands of equally grumpy people, it doesn’t take much to turn your Disney excitement into hatred for every bubbly, happy person you see enjoying their own stupid magical day.
-As my old Soarin’ manager would say, thats when you could really use a little sprinkle of Pixie Dust.
+After a few hours of baking in the hot sun, spending hours on your feet, hemorrhaging an insane amount of money, and pushing past thousands of equally grumpy people, it doesn’t take much to turn your Disney excitement into hatred for every bubbly, happy person you see enjoying their stupid magical day.
+As my old Soarin’ manager would say, that’s when you could really use a little sprinkle of Pixie Dust.
 (Note to my old manager: nothing makes a sour mood worse than being sprinkled with imaginary Pixie Dust.
 And yes, we’re all pretty sure Pixie Dust is supposed to be Disney crack.)

 Let’s Talk Disney Strat!

 Feel free to yell this all day long in the middle of the parks to your fellow Disney-goers as needed.
 I do.

 - Dress for comfort, not to look cute.
 There is no looking cute at Disney.
 There is only inner thigh chafing and sore feet.
 I learned my lesson the hard way: I landed myself in a wheelchair with a stress fracture after attempting a long day at Disney World in cute sandals.
 Oops.
 These days, I basically dress like I’m going on a long hike, which makes sense because according to my FitBit I average around 14,000-25,000 steps per day when I go to Disney (the 25k days are when we stay at a Resort and take advantage of Extra Magic Hours!
 They’re called Extra Magic Hours because you get to spend 3 extra hours running from ride to ride like you’re going for the Goofy in the Disney Marathon).
 You’re going to be hot and walking all day long, so dress accordingly.